junxit/us-congress-bills-114/bill.md

     - **(B)** make the records described in subparagraph (A) available, during normal business hours, for inspection by employees or agents of the Board or the Department.
   - **(2)** *Time requirement* Any record required to be maintained under paragraph (1) shall be maintained for such time period as the Secretary may prescribe.
   - **(3)** *Confidentiality of information*
-    - **(A)** *In general* Except as otherwise provided in this subparagraph (B) trade secrets and commercial or financial information that is privileged or confidential reported to, or otherwise obtained by the Board or the Secretary (or any representative of the Board or the Secretary) under this Act shall not be disclosed by any officers, employees, and agents of the Department or the Board.
+    - **(A)** *In general* Except as otherwise provided in this paragraph, trade secrets and commercial or financial information that is privileged or confidential reported to, or otherwise obtained by the Board or the Secretary (or any representative of the Board or the Secretary) under this Act shall not be disclosed by any officers, employees, and agents of the Department or the Board.
     - **(B)** *Suits and hearings* Information referred to in subparagraph (A) may be disclosed only if—
       - **(i)** the Secretary considers the information relevant; and
       - **(ii)** the information is revealed in a judicial proceeding or administrative hearing brought at the direction or on the request of the Secretary or to which the Secretary or any officer of the Department is a party.
     - **(C)** *General statements and publications* This paragraph does not prohibit—
       - **(i)** the issuance of general statements based on reports or on information relating to a number of persons subject to an order if the statements do not identify the information furnished by any person; or
       - **(ii)** the publication, by direction of the Secretary, of the name of any person violating any order and a statement of the particular provisions of the order violated by the person.
-    - **(D)** *Penalty* Any officer, employee, or agent of the Department of Commerce or any officer, employee, or agent of the Board who willfully violates this subsection shall be fined not more than $1,000 and imprisoned for not more than 1 year, or both.
+    - **(D)** *Penalty* Any officer, employee, or agent of the Department of Commerce or any officer, employee, or agent of the Board who willfully violates this paragraph shall be fined not more than $1,000 and imprisoned for not more than 1 year, or both.
   - **(4)** *Withholding information* This subsection does not authorize the withholding of information from Congress.

 ## § 6.
 Assessments